hbeni/fgcom-mumble/README.md

  4. *Easy recording:* No special software should be needed to conduct recording.
 It should be done via the in-place infrastructure.

 This can be easily supported trough a special `radio-recorder` bot that will listen for incoming record requests over the mumble plugin API.
 Recording has to be done using a special frequency like `RECORD_<tgtFreq>`.
-The pilots will not hear the recording, because they can't tune into this frequency.
+The other pilots will not hear the recording, because they can't tune into this frequency.
 Just the `radio-recorder` bot will monitor all frequencies starting with `RECORD_`-prefix and record anything that comes in.
 As the target frequency and location must be set from the client (atc-instance in this case), the bot will receive anything that is needed to get frequency and location of the broadcast.
 The bot is expected to record on the same machine where the radio-playback bot will pick the recordings up, so there is no need for file synchronization.
 The network-stuff is already handled by the mumble infrastructure this way.

 ### Radio stations
-Just invoke an `radio-playback` bot with the radio station audio program file.
+Just invoke a `radio-playback` bot with the radio station audio program file.

 ### Radio bot manager
 This is a simple program that automates the spawning/killing of the atis related bots on the server side.